UltCombo/Sublime-SemicolonifyJS/README.md

 **Automatically semicolonifies your JS files upon save.
 (Sublime Text 2)**

-Extremely useful for OCD-like JS coders that can't stand a missing semicolon but are also aware that their lives are too short to manually semicolonify their code.
+Extremely useful for OCD-like JS coders that can't stand a missing semicolon but are also aware that their lives are too short to manually semicolonify code.

 ## How it works